Wulwulam: History of contact

 The Wulwulam's numbers grew as a result of the rapid reduction of members of two tribes to their south and west as European colonization developed, namely the Agikwala, Awinmul and Awarai.
 Remnants of the two were absorbed into the Wulwulam as subtribal hordes.

 History

 Copper mining discovered near Mt.
 Haywood in 1882 led to the development of a settlement on tribal lands along the Daly River soon afterwards, and members of the Wulwulam tribe were drawn to the site and employed there.
 Starting on 3 September 1884, several Wulwulam murdered four European settlers and in a reprisal known as the Coppermine massacres.
+George Montagu led the police reprisal party and made an official report about his parties reprisal actions and stated that 20 to 30 Aboriginal people had been killed; more contemporary estimates put this much higher but Montagu's report, which was perhaps more honest then other reports of similar actions, drew significant press coverage and resulted in a board of enquiry being held by the South Australian government in 1886.

-Francis Herbert Sachse who ran a cattle station and also managed the mine, led the massacre at Blackfellow Creek, where an estimated 150 natives were shot, leading to their effective extermination.
+Francis Herbert Sachse who ran a cattle station and also managed the mine, led the massacre at Blackfellow Creek, where an estimated 150 people were shot, leading to their effective extermination.
 The Norwegian ethnographer Knut Dahl, who lived in the area for over a year a decade later, wrote as follows: